Bolton Says Jared Kushner Was the Most Important Person in the White House

 “I think Kim Jong Un gets a huge kick out of this,” Bolton said.
 “Nobody should misunderstand that a personal relationship is somehow equivalent to better relations between two nations.”

-Bolton said during the Singapore Summit in 2018 Trump gave concessions to Kim Jong Un in private talks.
+Bolton said that during the Singapore Summit in 2018 Trump gave concessions to Kim in private talks.

-Perhaps no other foreign policy relationship was more concerning than that between Trump and Russia’s Vladimir Putin.
+Perhaps no other foreign policy relationship was more concerning to Bolton than the one between Trump and Russia’s Vladimir Putin.
 Bolton said it was clear Putin had a hold over Trump

 “I think Putin thinks he can play him like a fiddle.
 I don’t think he is worried about Donald Trump,” Bolton said.
 “I can just see the smirk when he knows he’s got him following his line.”